 Knead dough until smooth.

-Place dough into an oiled bowl and cover with a clean kitchen towel
+Place lussekatter dough into an oiled bowl and cover with a clean kitchen towel.

 Once the dough's size has doubled (takes typically at least an hour and a half), remove it from the bowl and divide it into 12 equal portions.

-To create a bun, roll a portion into a thin log (like a long cigar), approximately 40 to 45 cm.
+To form your lussekatter, start rolling a portion of the dough into a thin log (like a long cigar) to create a bun, approximately 40 to 45 cm.

 Place a raisin on each side, middle of each rolled end.